 Rapid digital transformation is heightening security risks and making systems prone to vulnerabilities.
 Cryptosystems should be agile and move at the same speed as digital adoption.

 It is easy to use and simpler to integrate when compared to PKI.
-Hodos is platform-independent and can be integrated into present servers, mobile devices, FPGA, PCIe-cards and more.
+Hodos (PQC) is platform-independent and can be integrated into present servers, mobile devices, FPGA, PCIe-cards and more.
 QNu has ported the algorithms to FPGAs for additional speed-up and enhanced performance.